luisfurquim/goose/README.md

    Goose.Logf(7, "Index: %#v", d.Index)

-   // Logs will be actually printed
+   // Logs will be actually printed only if the first parameter (the log level) is less equal than the log level indicated by the goose variable.
+Remember to never use the zero value, like Goose.Logf(0,...), as we want to make the log level 0 to print no debug messages at all.